vreon/figment/README.md

   Mode for talking to NPCs, a setup Mode for character creation
 * A **Zone** is a slice of a world.
 It acts like an isolated space for a group of Entities.
-You can use Zones as server shards or to run different logical regions of the game at different tick speeds.
+You can use Zones as server shards or to run different logical regions of the world at different tick speeds.

-By extending Figment's base classes (particularly `Component` and `Mode`), you define the vocabulary unique to your game world -- then construct your world's people, places, and things using that vocabulary.
+By extending Figment's base classes (particularly `Component` and `Mode`), you define the vocabulary unique to your world -- then construct your world's people, places, and things using that vocabulary.

-While your available vocabulary of Components and Modes cannot yet be changed during runtime, they _can_ be dynamically applied to Entities (that's the whole point, after all!) so you can even do a good chunk of worldbuilding from within the game.
+While your available vocabulary of Components and Modes cannot yet be changed during runtime, they _can_ be dynamically applied to Entities (that's the whole point, after all!) so you can even do a good chunk of worldbuilding from within the world itself.

 ### Running a server